GauthamMK-0/RISCV-32I/README.md

 ## Pipeline Architecture
 - **IF stage:**
-       The instruction is feteched from the instruction memory based on the current Program Counter (**PC**).
+       The instruction is fetched from the instruction memory based on the current Program Counter (**PC**).

     **Workflow:**
    - Reads instruction at **PC**